pga03/docs-first-discovery/src/documents/speechRatePrefsEditorConnection.md

 `prefsEditor.model.gpii_firstDiscovery_speak`.
 This connector component distributes this model value into the speech rate panel component.

-## Adding a Speech Rate and Preferences Editor Connector component
+## Using the Speech Rate and Preferences Editor Connector component

 Typically passed into the [speech rate](speechRate.md) component by supplying it as a `gradeNames` option in the